firoorg/ztm/specifications.md

 - Addresses managed by system:
   - Issuer.
   - Distributor.
-  - Receive addresses.
+  - Receiving addresses.
-- Receive addresses will be in the pool for reuse.
+- Receiving addresses will be in the pool for reuse.
 - The issuer will only create/destroy tokens.
-When token created it will transfer all created tokens to distributor.
+When tokens are created it will transfer to the distributor.
+- There are 3 types of balance in the system.
+- The balance for a divisible property can have maximum 8 precision (e.g. `0.00000001`).
+- The balance for an indivisible propery will be always integer (e.g. `500`).
-- The balance will be the smallest unit which is 8 precision (1 mean 0.00000001).
+- The balance for Zcoin (XZC) will always be an integer that represents the smallest unit, which is Satoshi.
-- Each token transaction will need to pay fee.
+- Each token's operation need to pay fee.
-- All fee will be pay in Zcoin balance (XZC).
-The unit will always in satoshi.
+- All fee will be pay in XZC.
-- All addresses managed by system must have enough Zcoin balance in order to pay fee for token transaction.
+- All addresses that managed by the system must have enough XZC in order to pay fee.

 ## REST APIs